AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * Includes access to future updates and fixes.

-   * No third-party consultants cool-off period (3 months) if without the 500 USD fees.
+   * No third-party consultants for 3 months cool-off period if without the 500 USD fees.

    * For metaverse-building companies, you can pitch your codes using DataPredict™ like: